-The UGS is designed to support real-time uplink service flows that generate fixed size data packets on a periodic basis, such as T1/E1 and Voice over IP without silence suppression.
+The UGS is designed to support real-time uplink service flows that transport generate fixed size data packets on a periodic basis, such as T1/E1 and Voice over IP without silence suppression.
 The service offers fixed size grants on a real-time periodic basis, which eliminate the overhead and latency of SS requests and assure that grants are available to meet the flow's real-time needs.
 The BS shall provide Data Grant Burst IEs to the SS at periodic intervals based upon the Maximum Sustained Traffic Rate of the service flow.
 The size of these grants shall be sufficient to hold the fixed length data associated with the service flow (with associated generic MAC header and Grant management subheader) but may be larger at the discretion of the BS scheduler.
 In order for this service to work correctly, the Request/Transmission Policy (see 11.13.12) setting shall be such that the SS is prohibited from using any contention request opportunities for this connection.
-The key service IEs are the Maximum Sustained Traffic, Maximum Latency, the Tolerated Jitter, and the Request/Transmission Policy.
-If present, the Minimum Reserved Traffic Rate parameter shall have the same value as the Maximum Sustained Traffic Rate parameter.
+The mandatory QoS parameters are Maximum Sustained Traffic Rate (11.13.6), Maximum Latency (11.13.14), Tolerated Jitter (11.13.13), Uplink Grant Scheduling Type (11.13.11) and Request/Transmission Policy (11.13.12).
+If present, the

+Minimum Reserved Traffic Rate parameter (11.13.8) shall have the same value as the Maximum Sustained Traffic Rate parameter.